 The Dodd-Frank Act seeks to encourage whistleblowers by increasing significantly the SEC's whistleblower rewards program, by creating a new cause of action for employees who are retaliated against for providing information to or assisting the SEC, and by expanding the whistleblower provisions of the Sarbanes-Oxley Act.
+The SEC is required to issue final rules implementing these provisions not later than April 17, 2011.
+It has indicated that it plans to propose these rules during October - December 2010 and to adopt them during January - March 2011.

-- (1) Incentives.
+(1) Incentives.
 The Dodd-Frank Act vastly expands the SEC's whistleblower rewards program.
-The SEC's existing rewards program is limited to insider trading cases, caps rewards at 10% of the funds collected as sanctions and, according to a recent report from the SEC's Office of Inspector General, has enjoyed only "minimal" success.
-17 Under the new, expanded program, a whistleblower providing "original" information to the SEC that leads to a successful enforcement action resulting in monetary sanctions exceeding \$1 million will be eligible for a reward of between 10% and 30% of what has been collected of the monetary sanctions imposed.
-18 This would include, for example, whistleblowers who provide information leading to successful enforcement actions under the Foreign Corrupt Practices Act. - (2) Protections.
-The new whistleblower protection provisions create a cause of action for whistleblowers that allows them to go directly to federal district court, unlike the whistleblower provisions of the Sarbanes-Oxley Act which require whistleblowers to file initially with the
+The SEC's existing rewards program is limited to insider trading cases, caps rewards at 10% of the funds collected as sanctions and, according to a recent report from the SEC's Office of Inspector General, has enjoyed only "minimal" success.19 Under the new, expanded program, a whistleblower providing "original" information to the SEC that leads to a successful enforcement action resulting in monetary sanctions exceeding \$1 million will be eligible for a reward of between 10% and 30% of what has been collected of the monetary sanctions imposed.20 This would include, for example, whistleblowers who provide information leading to successful enforcement actions under the Foreign Corrupt Practices Act.

-Department of Labor.
-The new cause of action: (a) applies both to those who have been retaliated against for providing information to the SEC that leads to successful proceedings brought under the federal securities laws or for otherwise assisting in such proceedings as well as to those who are retaliated against for making any disclosures protected under the Sarbanes-Oxley Act; (b) has a sixyear statute of limitations (or three years from discovery of the retaliation, but not more than ten years from the event); and (c) provides for reinstatement to the whistleblower's former position if he or she has been discharged, recovery of two times back pay otherwise owed to the individual, and reimbursement for attorneys' fees and other litigation costs.
+(2) Protections.
+The new whistleblower protection provisions create a cause of action for whistleblowers that allows them to go directly to federal district court, unlike the whistleblower provisions of the Sarbanes-Oxley Act which require whistleblowers to file initially with the Department of Labor.
+The new cause of action: (a) applies both to those who have been retaliated against for providing information to the SEC that leads to successful proceedings brought under the federal securities laws or for otherwise assisting in such proceedings as well as to those who are retaliated against for making any disclosures protected under the Sarbanes-Oxley Act; (b) has a six-year statute of limitations (or three years from discovery of the retaliation, but not more than ten years from the event); and (c) provides for reinstatement to the whistleblower's former position if he or she has been discharged, recovery of two times back pay otherwise owed to the individual, and reimbursement for attorneys' fees and other litigation costs.
 Similar, but not identical, whistleblower provisions exist for matters within the jurisdiction of the Commodity Futures Trading Commission ("CFTC") and the new Bureau of Consumer Financial Protection.